Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description says 'Use for irrigation planning', providing a clear usage context.
-It also directs users to see list_bundles for related calculators, offering alternatives.
-However, it does not explicitly state when not to use this tool or differentiate from other garden calculators, leaving some ambiguity.
+The description provides a clear usage context: 'Use for irrigation planning.'
+It also directs users to see 'list_bundles' for related calculators, implying when other tools might be more appropriate.
+However, it does not explicitly state when not to use this tool, which would be helpful.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.